fawaz-alesayi/svelte-use-persist/README.md

 ## FAQ

-- Why not just use SvelteKit's persist?
+- Why should I use this instead of [SvelteKit's Snapshots](https://kit.svelte.dev/docs/snapshots)?

-You should definitely be using SvelteKit.
+You should definitely be using the Snapshot feature in Sveltekit.
 But if you're not using SvelteKit in the first place, this package is a good option.

 - Why did you create this?